 The overall goals of this program are twofold: 1) Establish the range of our turtle population and monitor the activity within it.
 2) Establish public awareness of these turtles and their habits, and the need to protect their habitats.
 Oh, threefold: Fun!
 What can be nicer than finding one of these lovely creatures and identifying it, or more satisfying than roaming around on a late spring night and finding a female laying her eggs?
 Unlike many turtle monitoring programs, our turtles are not confined.
 There are no boundaries.
 We just try to observe them wherever they are.

 We hold an annual "Turtle Day" in May, sponsored by the Wallkill Valley Land Trust, during which residents are invited to come help us look for and identify turtles.
-Volunteers have found three turtles in 2008, five in 2009, two in 2010, seven in 2011, nine in 2012, and ten in 2013, three in 2014, three in 2015, two in 2016.
+Volunteers have found three turtles in 2008, five in 2009, two in 2010, seven in 2011, nine in 2012, and ten in 2013, three in 2014, three in 2015, two in 2016, eight in 2017.
 This is fun for the attendees and very helpful to us! .